Understanding Matrix Diffusion Zones

 Each matrix diffusion zone is assigned a porous material type (a Solid), and the properties of this medium impact the transport properties (diffusivity, partitioning) within the zone.

 A skin zone can also be defined for the Pipe.
 The skin zone is defined in a similar manner to that of the matrix diffusion zones (although its geometry is always assumed to be slab).
 While the three matrix diffusion zones exist in parallel, the skin zone, if present, is assumed to exist in front of all matrix diffusion zones (i.e., between the matrix diffusion zones and the mobile zone).
-Hence, if a skin zone is present, species must first diffuse through the skin before reaching the underlying diffusive zones (forming a two-layer diffusive system).
+Hence, if a skin zone is present, species The chemical (or non-chemical, such as bacterial or viral) constituents that are stored and transported through an environmental system in a contaminant transport model.
+In GoldSim, the Species element defines all of the contaminant species being simulated (and their properties). must first diffuse through the skin before reaching the underlying diffusive zones (forming a two-layer diffusive system).